WRSP 321 Principles of Worship Leadership

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
-Each thread must be at least 300 words and include at least one citation.
-In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
+Each thread must be at least 300 words.
+In addition to the thread, the student is required to reply to at least 2 other classmates threads.
 Each reply must be at least 150 words.

 The student will complete the Strength Based Leadership Assessment (required access code is included with the purchase of the book) and review his/her results.
 The student will write a 500-750-word self-evaluation in current Turabian format based on the inventory assessment, especially as related to his/her top five leadership qualities.
-The evaluation must reference the assessment findings and make application to current and/or future ministry leadership.
-A pdf of the Leadership Assessment must be submitted along with the self-evaluation.
+The evaluation must reference the assessment findings, pertinent information found in the book, and make application to current and/or future ministry leadership.
+A PDF of the Leadership Assessment must be submitted along with the self-evaluation.

 Goal-Setting Project Assignment

-The student will outline a five-year set of personal goals (long-range, mid-range, and short-range).
+The student will outline a five-year set of personal goals (long-range (3), mid-range (6), short-range (12), and sub-range (24).
 All goals must follow the principles outlined in the readings and lectures.
-Current Turabian format must be used.

 Weekly Schedule Assignment